cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     option in `initdb` (default: not set - defined by PostgreSQL as 16 megabytes).

 !!!
 Note
-    The only two locale options that Cloud Native PostgreSQL implements during the `initdb` bootstrap refer to the `LC_COLLATE` and `LC_TYPE` subcategories.
+    The only two locale options that CloudNativePG implements during the `initdb` bootstrap refer to the `LC_COLLATE` and `LC_TYPE` subcategories.
     The remaining locale subcategories can be configured directly in the PostgreSQL configuration, using the `lc_messages`, `lc_monetary`, `lc_numeric`, and